Famous Houlihan’s Baked Potato Soup – Easy Copycat Recipe

 Most supermarkets sell the chicken base (sometimes labeled chicken soup base) in the form of cubes or powder.
 You can generally find it in the same location as chicken bouillon cubes.

-A popular brand is Better Than Boullion.
+A popular brand is Better Than Bouillon.
 You can even make your own and keep a supply in your freezer.
 Chicken base takes much longer to make than chicken stock, but the rich result is definitely worth your patience.

 How to Make Houlihan’s Potato Soup